awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
 If you continue to get this response, do not run the installation file that you downloaded previously, and contact AWS Support\.

 The following are details about the warnings that you might see:
 + **WARNING: This key is not certified with a trusted signature\!
-There is no indication that the signature belongs to the owner\.** This refers to your personal level of trust that you possess an authentic public key for AWSTOE\.
-Ideally, you would visit an AWS office and receive the key in person\.
+There is no indication that the signature belongs to the owner\.** Ideally, you would visit an AWS office and receive the key in person\.
 However, you would most likely download it from a website\.
 In this case, the website is an AWS website\.
 + **gpg: no ultimately trusted keys found\.** This means that the specific key is not "ultimately trusted" by you, or by other people that you trust\.

 For more information, see [http://www\.gnupg\.org](http://www.gnupg.org)\.

-## Verify the signature of the AWSTOE application installation download on Windows<a name="awstoe-verify-sig-win"></a>
+## Verify the signature of the AWSTOE installation download on Windows<a name="awstoe-verify-sig-win"></a>

-This topic describes the recommended process for verifying the validity of the installation file for the AWSTOE application on Windows\-based operating systems\.
+This topic describes the recommended process for verifying the validity of the installation file for the AWS Task Orchestrator and Executor application on Windows\-based operating systems\.

 Whenever you download an application from the internet, we recommend that you authenticate the identity of the software publisher and check that the application is not altered or corrupted since it was published\.
 This protects you from installing a version of the application that contains a virus or other malicious code\.